mjc169/mifin_commerce/README.md

 ## Contributing

 Thank you for your interest in contributing to this project!
-I'd like to extend a special thanks to my senior developers for their invaluable guidance and support throughout the development process.
+I'd like to extend a special thanks to my co-developers for their invaluable guidance and support throughout the development process.
 Their expertise and mentorship have been instrumental in my learning and growth.

 If you'd like to contribute, please follow these guidelines:

-* Fork the repository and create a new branch for your feature or bug fix.
+- Fork the repository and create a new branch for your feature or bug fix.
-* Ensure your code adheres to the project's coding standards.
+- Ensure your code adheres to the project's coding standards.
-* Submit a pull request with a clear description of your changes.
+- Submit a pull request with a clear description of your changes.

 ## License